-The student may appeal a SAP, an Academic Warning, Academic Probation, or dismissal decision made by Standard College.
-The basis of the appeal shall state that the school made an error in calculating the student's course grade, and accordingly, the SAP, Academic Warning, Academic Probation, or dismissal decision made by the school was incorrect.
-It is the student's burden to demonstrate that he/she scored 80% or better in the course, and accordingly, had satisfied the satisfactory academic progress standard.
+The student may appeal a SAP, an Academic Warning, Academic Probation, or dismissal decision.
+The school will only consider an appeal based on the ground that the school made an error in calculating the student's course grade.
+The student must demonstrate that due to a calculation error, the SAP, Academic Warning, Academic Probation, or dismissal decision was incorrect.
+It is the student's burden to demonstrate that he/she scored 79.5% or better in the course, and accordingly, had satisfied the satisfactory academic progress standard or should not have been placed on Academic Warning, Academic Probation or dismissed from the program.
 There is no appeal for a Financial Aid Warning.

-The student must submit a written appeal to the Registrar Office within 3 business days upon receiving notification from the school that he/she failed to score 80% or better in the completed course.
+The student must submit a written appeal to the Registrar Office within 3 business days upon receiving notification from the school that he/she failed to score 79.5% or better in the completed course.
 A final decision will be made by Standard College's Admissions, Progression, Graduation (APG) Committee within 5 business days upon receiving the student's appeal.